codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

    You are taken to the List View for GitOps Runtimes where you can see the Hybrid GitOps Runtime you added prefixed with a red dot.
 1. Optional.
 Complete the installation by clicking **Configure as Argo Application**.
   There is no need for any action from you, as Codefresh takes care of the configuration.
-  By configuring the Hybrid GitOps Runtime as an Argo Application, you can ensure that GitOps is the single source of truth for the Runtime and view the Runtime components and monitor .
+  By configuring the Hybrid GitOps Runtime as an Argo Application, you can ensure that GitOps is the single source of truth for the Runtime and view the Runtime components and monitor.

+You are now ready to create and deploy a GitOps application in Codefresh.

 ## What to do next